AkeelHaider/code-x/Micro-Processor/readme.md

 1. RR A-> Rotate A right (without carry)
 1. RRC A-> Rotate A right (with carry)
 1. XRL A, B -> Store value of A XOR B in A
+1. CPL A -> Store Complement of A in A

 ### Data Transfer Instruction
 1. MOV A, B -> COPY value of B in A